tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Google Android SDK

 View a demo of this plug-in [here](https://www.youtube.com/watch?v=Qrw8hz8Jv9c)   The Android SDK plug-in includes steps to achieve continuous delivery of Android applications by interacting with emulators and physical devices.
-Refer to the
+Refer to the PDF documentation for details on software requirements and usage.
+The plug-in includes process steps that are related to the following categories:

 ---